hashbangcode/vlad/vlad/docs/applications/drupal.md

 To run the current version of Drush just using the drush command as you normally would.

+    drush status

-To run the dev version of Drush you need to use the 'drush-master' alias.
+To run the dev version of Drush you need to use the 'drush-master' alias in the same way as you would normally run Drush.

+    drush-master status